 Tax Trails - Self-Employment Income

-Generally, if you are a member of a partnership that carries on a trade or business, you must include your distributive share of partnership income or loss in figuring your net earnings from self-employment.
+Generally, if you are a member of a partnership (or a member of a limited liability company that elects to be treated as a partnership) that carries on a trade or business, you must include your distributive share of partnership income or loss in figuring your net earnings from self-employment.
 This is true even if you are inactive in the business, unless you are a limited partner.
 Also, include in your self-employment income guaranteed payments you get from your partnership for services you perform for the partnership.

 INACTIVE PARTNER - Your self-employment income includes your distributive share of partnership income or loss and any guaranteed payments.

-QUALIFIED JOINT VENTURE - If you and your spouse materially participate as the only members of a jointly owned and operated business and you file a joint tax return for the year, you can make a joint election to not be treated as a partnership for federal tax purposes and instead be treated as a qualified joint venture.
+QUALIFIED JOINT VENTURE - If you and your spouse materially participate as the only members of a jointly owned and operated business and you file a joint tax return for the year, you can make a joint election to treat the business as a qualified joint venture instead of a partnership.

 If you earn or receive income during the year that is not subject to withholding or you do not have enough tax withheld, you may have to pay estimated tax.
 If you do not pay enough tax during the year through withholding or by making estimated tax payments, you may have to pay a penalty.